 - Soy.
 Dogs can’t digest soy the way pet food manufacturers claim they can.
 The legume has a compound called “phytates,” which blocks the enzymes that break down proteins.

 - Wheat Gluten.
 It’s an allergen, and dogs with digestive problems shouldn’t eat food with it.
 Besides gastrointestinal difficulties, gluten intolerance can cause tiredness and skin issues.
-If you’re not sure whether your dog has an issue with gluten, you can find out with a dog allergy testing kit.

 - MSG.
 Pet food companies add MSG to their products for a better taste.
 But studies show that MSG can cause liver inflammation and diabetes.
 Plus, it’s toxic for your dog’s brain and nervous system.

 - Meat Meal.
 Avoid any pet food with meat meal ingredients.
 They might contain meat from sick animals or expired meat from grocery stores.